compensator-cgp/compensator-docs/docs/overview/01_delegation.md

 2. **Explore COMP Staking**: Discover how to [stake COMP tokens](./staking) for specific proposals
 3. **Set Up Your Profile**: Consider becoming a delegate by [creating your profile](./profiles)
 4. **Join Community**: Connect with other users on [Discord](https://compound.finance/discord)

----

-*Delegation is the foundation of Compensator's governance marketplace.
-By delegating wisely, you can participate in Compound DAO governance while earning rewards from experienced delegates.*